openpubkey/openpubkey/docs/pktoken.md

 #### Security

 If configured correctly, GQ-bound PK Tokens offer the same security as nonce or audience bound PK Tokens.
-However GQ-bound PK Tokens do introduce a security risk from misconfiguration not present in the other cases.
-The risk is that if a GQ signature is not used and an attacker learns the ID Token, the attacker can compute the GQ signature from the RSA signature and insert their own public key.
+However GQ-commitment PK Tokens do introduce a security risk from misconfiguration not present in the other cases.
+The risk is that if a GQ signature is not used and an attacker learns the ID Token, the attacker can compute the GQ signature from the RSA signature on a CIC protected header of the attackers choosing.

-We mitigate this risk of misconfiguration by:
+We mitigate this risk by:

-* Requiring that PK Tokens employing GQ-bindings must have "OPENPUBKEY-PKTOKEN:" prefixed in the audience (`aud`) and that they are not considered valid PK Tokens if they do not have this prefix.
+- Requiring that PK Tokens employing GQ-commitments must have "OPENPUBKEY-PKTOKEN:" prefixed in the audience (`aud`) and that they are not considered valid PK Tokens if they do not have this prefix.
 This also prevents attacks in which an ID Token not intended for use as a PK Token is replayed in a PK Token.
 This rule does not apply to other types of PK Tokens.
-* Ensuring that OpenPubkey clients always enforce the deletion of the RSA signature and only verify GQ-Bound PK Tokens for OPs like gitlab-CI which can not support nonce or audience commitments.
+- Requiring that OpenPubkey clients only verify GQ-Bound PK Tokens for OPs like gitlab-CI that are confirmed to not support nonce or audience commitments.

 ### ZK PK Tokens (Under development)